-About 35 years ago, an obscure country band wrote a song about how awesome The Three Stooges were.
+Nearly 40 years ago, an obscure country band wrote a song about how awesome The Three Stooges were.

 And this song, perhaps one of the biggest fluke novelties in history, had this innate ability to highlight just how far we’ve embedded the Three Stooges into our popular culture.